 This track is designed for walking during daylight hours only and is not safe to attempt in poor visibility.

 The last 400 m is a scree slope.
 It's steep with unstable footing - extreme care is required.

 What to take

 Take warm and waterproof clothing, some form of communication, carry water and food.

 Use map NZTopo50 BE44 Te Puia Springs.
 These can be purchased from local map stockists.

 There is a hut available for public use on the track, administered by Te Runanganui o Ngati Porou.
 Bookings should be made through Te Runanganui o Ngati Porou.
+Check alerts on this page to find out if it is closed.
 Camping is not permitted.

 No dogs, no guns and no mountain bikes are to be taken onto Pakihiroa Station.